-The data confirms the SMSF sector responds to changing economic circumstances.
-This was evident by changes in the level of growth in SMSFs, contributions made to the sector and shifts in asset types held.
-There were positive shifts in SMSF numbers and the level of contributions in line with improved confidence in economic conditions.
+The data confirms the SMSF sector continued to respond to changing economic circumstances.
+This was evident from changes in the level of growth in SMSFs, contributions made to the sector and shifts in asset types held.
+There were positive shifts in SMSF numbers and the level of contributions, in line with improved confidence in economic conditions.
 SMSFs are both flexible and resilient in their ability to concentrate or diversify asset portfolios.

-Estimates of the operating expense ratio of SMSFs continued to decline in 2010-11.
+The estimated average operating expense ratio of SMSFs fell over the four years to 2010–11 and remained stable in 2011–12.
 Further the ratio declined in proportion to the increase in the fund’s asset size.
-In contrast the estimated SMSF average operating expenses in dollar terms increased in 2010-11, particularly for SMSFs solely in the accumulation phase.
+In contrast the estimated SMSF average operating expenses in dollar terms increased from 2010 to 2012, particularly for SMSFs solely in the accumulation phase.

 SMSFs are still the leader of the pack

-For information on the growth in number of SMSFs see the full ATO report (see link at end of article), or check out SuperGuide articles SMSFs lead the super pack, again and Comparing super funds: Who’s who in the super zoo.
+For information on the growth in number of SMSFs see the full ATO report (see link at end of article), or check out SuperGuide articles SMSFs surge towards 520,000 controlling $520B in assets and Comparing super funds: Who’s who in the super zoo.

 Who runs the SMSF show, really?

 Individual trustee, or corporate trustee?
-According to the ATO report, three-quarters (75%) of SMSFs had individual trustees rather than a corporate trustee, as at 30 June 2012.
-In recent years there has been a shift away from corporate trustees: for the year ended 30 June 2012, 91% of newly registered SMSFs had individual trustees.
+According to the ATO report, three-quarters (76%) of SMSFs had individual trustees rather than a corporate trustee, as at 30 June 2013.
+In recent years there has been a shift away from corporate trustees: for each of the years ended 30 June 2013, 30 June 2012 and 30 June 2011, more than 90% of newly registered SMSFs had individual trustees.

 Accumulation phase, or pension phase?
-Nearly two-thirds (64%) of SMSFs reported they were solely in accumulation phase, while the remaining 36% reported they were making pension payments to some or all members (and so were considered in pension phase), for the year ended 30 June 2011.
-The number of SMSFs considered in pension phase has increased 10% in the past 4 years.
-An interesting trend the ATO has observed is that there has been a continuing shift towards new SMSFs starting pensions in the first year inferring that an increasing number of Australians are setting up SMSFs with superannuation savings transferred on retirement.
+Nearly two-thirds (65%) of SMSFs reported they were solely in accumulation phase, while the remaining 35% reported they were making pension payments to some or all members (and so were considered in pension phase), for the year ended 30 June 2012.
+The number of SMSFs considered in pension phase has increased from 26% to 35.1% in the past 5 years.
+An interesting trend the ATO has observed is that there has been a continuing shift towards new SMSFs starting pensions in the first year inferring that an increasing number of Australians are setting up SMSFs with superannuation savings from large super funds, transferred on retirement.

 Tax agents and accountants.
-Around 12,500 tax agents and accountants looked after SMSFs as at 30 June 2011, with 98% of 2011 SMSF annual returns lodged by a tax agent.
-Tax agents and accountants had an average of 28 registered SMSF clients, although it is worth noting that just over half (53%) of tax agents looked after 10 or fewer SMSFs, which means the higher average is skewed by the 6% of tax agents (708) that look after 100 or more SMSFs.
+Around 13,000 tax agents and accountants looked after SMSFs as at 30 June 2012, with 99% of 2012 SMSF annual returns lodged by a tax agent.
+Tax agents and accountants had an average of 29 registered SMSF clients, although it is worth noting that just over half (52%) of tax agents looked after 10 or fewer SMSFs, while 17% (2,175) had a single SMSF client.
+What this means is the higher average is skewed by the 6% of tax agents (785) that look after 100 or more SMSFs.

 How old, and how wealthy, are SMSF trustees?

-According to the ATO report, just under a quarter(22%)of SMSF members are aged 65 and over, while in the non-SMSF sector only 4% of account holders are over 65.
-Three quarters of SMSF members are under 65 as at 30 June 2012, and 84% of SMSF trustees are older than 45.
+The ATO report also states that just over a quarter(25.9%) of SMSF members are aged 65 and over, while in the non-SMSF sector only 4% of account holders are over 65.
+In the SMSF sector, 69% of SMSF members are over the age of 50, compared with 26% of members in the non-SMSF sector.

-In 2011, SMSF members of all ages had a higher average taxable income than non-SMSF members.
-The average taxable income of all SMSF members in the year ended 30 June 2011 was almost $98,000, compared to non-SMSF members who had an average taxable income of $54,000.
-SMSF members aged 35 to 49 had an average taxable income of around $124,000 compared to non-SMSF members in the same age group who had an average taxable income of around $65,000.
+For the year ended 30 June 2012, SMSF members of all ages had a higher average taxable income than non-SMSF members.
+The average taxable income of all SMSF members in the year ended 30 June 2012 was $97,000, compared to non-SMSF members who had an average taxable income of $52,000.
+SMSF members aged 35 to 49 had an average taxable income of $123,000 compared to non-SMSF members in the same age group who had an average taxable income of around $68,000.

 For more information on the age and wealth profile of SMSF members see the full ATO report (see link at end of article, or check out SuperGuide article Do you fit the profile of a ‘typical’ SMSF trustee?